-The world is an ever-changing and uncertain place, but having a protection dog can go a long way to offer the peace of mind families with special needs children want and need.
+The world is an ever-changing and uncertain place, but having a guard dog can go a long way to offer peace of mind to families with special needs children.

 Whether it’s accompanying their master to the store or spending time with them at home, one of these hard-working canines will make life feel safer and more predictable.